Do you like eating venison meat? Not everyone does but we got some great venison meat recipes here that might invite others to give it a try!

-Step 1) Make sure all the fat and silver skin is removed from the meat.
+- Make sure all the fat and silver skin are removed from the meat.

-Step 3) Melt the butter in a pan over medium high heat and brown the meat on all sides.
+- Melt the butter in a pan over medium-high heat and brown the meat on all sides.

-Step 4) Put your crock pot or stew pot on the high setting and add the veggies and liquids.
+- Put your crockpot or stew pot on the high setting and add the veggies and liquids.

 4. Venison Osso Bucco

 Here is one of the few ways that you can cook the shanks from a deer and have it turn out delicious.
-For this recipe you will need two whole shanks sawed into disks 1 ½ inches in thickness.
+For this recipe, you will need two whole shanks sawed into disks 1 ½ inch in thickness.
 Partially freezing the shanks and then using a hacksaw or power saw is the best way to cut these.